 Module PCIe link loss, including the package loss and trace loss on PCB, shall be less than 5dB at 4GHz for Gen3 case.
 Link loss for Gen4 case is defined to be less than 7.5dB at 8GHz.
 PCIe line shall target 85ohm impedance which is the same as platform.
 Module could be placed very closely to upstream port.
-So it shall support very short channels as well as long channels.
+So module shall support very short channels and long channels.